Worthenia

 Worthenia is an extinct genus of sea snail found in the fossil record.
 This genus is primarily found in rocks formed during the Devonian to Triassic periods (416-200 Ma) from the central areas of North America.
-Worthenia was named for the paleontologist Amos Henry Worthen, who lived from 1813-1888.
+Worthenia was named for the paleontologist Amos Henry Worthen, who lived from 1813 to 1888.

 Worthenia species have a "turban-shaped shell in which a raised ridge follows the margin of the whorls.
 Small nodes occur along the ridge, and the opening of the shell is oval and large."